 - Machines of Loving Grace offers online manuals for collectible and rare typewriters, and amazing photographs of Royal machines.

 - Two invaluable books for collectors were written by Michael Adler: Antique Typewriters, From Creed to QWERTY, which includes a price guide, and The Writing Machine, which is out of print, but can be found on used book sites.

 - Actor Tom Hanks is an avid typewriter collector, and Collectors Weekly's article about his hobby, and how other collectors view it, is worth the read.

-Finally, use your typewriters for some fun, and there's no better way to do so than making music with one.
+While vintage typewriters have certain value, there is another value that is impossible to evaluate - your personal value.
+You should use your typewriter for some fun, and there's no better way to do so than making music with one.